zachallaun/lolcupid/README.md

 However, we also wanted the database to be approximately balanced by ranked tier, based on the assumption that this would give the most well-rounded recommendations.
 We found a breakdown of tiers from a third party source and manually added this to the script.
 Instead of randomly drawing from the database every time we wanted to grow, we determined the distribution of our database by tier and selected a summoner from the tier with the least summoners relative to the true distribution.
 Since people in a tier tend to play against summoners also in their tier, over a large number of samples this resulted in a well-balanced database.

+## Determining the Recommendations
+For a detailed explanation of determining the recommendations, see the About page on live, located at `app/views/pages/about.html.erb`.

 # README TODOs